The Banking Regulation Review: New Zealand

 iv Recovery and resolution

 The Reserve Bank's Open Bank Resolution (OBR) Pre-positioning Requirements Policy (BS17) applies to locally incorporated banks holding retail deposits in excess of NZ$1 billion (although other registered banks may opt in).
 The OBR is a tool for responding to a bank failure, allowing the bank to be open for full-scale or limited business on the next business day after being placed under statutory management.
-It is intended to provide an immediate and practical tool for responding to a bank failure and to reduce the moral hazard associated with implicit government support of banks (those that are too big to fail).
+It is intended to provide an immediate and practical tool for responding to a bank failure and to reduce the moral hazard associated with implicit government support of banks.

 The OBR policy places the cost of a failure in the first instance on shareholders, but also provides flexibility to assign losses to creditors without causing unnecessary disruption to the banking system and wider economy.
 If a statutory manager is appointed to a bank, the bank must close, and all accounts must be frozen to enable the bank's net asset deficiency to be determined.
 A haircut reflecting the bank's net asset deficiency plus a buffer is applied to all creditors' accounts, and funds equal to the amount of the haircut are frozen.
 The non-frozen funds are guaranteed by the government, and the bank is able to reopen for core transactions business.
 On the following day, haircuts are applied to other non-time sensitive liabilities to enable those liabilities also to be partially satisfied.
 If sufficient funds become available, the frozen funds can be released during the course of the statutory management.

 Banks subject to the OBR policy must pre-position for OBR; this means having IT, payments, resource and process functionality in place ahead of a crisis so that, if a statutory manager is appointed, access channels can be closed, funds can be frozen and access channels can be reopened for business by no later than 9am the next business day.